A new media: Les Flacons de Caroline

 Caroline Lefay is a young and charismatic sommelière, who traveled the world working in Michelin stared restaurants.
 In April 2018 she decide to launch her own media and position herself as a wine and dine communicator.

 After working together through the Summer we have defined her value proposition and started working on her digital universe which ranged from an official website, a newsletter and a social media presence.

 Learn more about Caroline

 Caroline likes to define herself as nomadic and epicurean, she is passionate and enthusiastic, her unusual career took her around the world, where she collected a wealth of experience and a great self-confidence.
-She currently manages the Yatus in Lausanne where she hopes to bring her personal touch and give the place some of her soul.
+She has managed the Yatus a popular wine bar in Lausanne where she brought her personal touch and give the place some of her soul.

 She was born in Nice (France) in October 1986.
 Single daughter of parents who worked in the banking industry, she did not grow up immersed in wine or gastronomy, but is influenced by her parents mixed origins: Normandy, Madagascar and Martinique.
 In her family, Sundays are dedicated to long merry meals with large tables and surrounded with West Indian accents.

 Having in mind the idea of becoming a flight attendant and travel the world, Caroline began her professional curriculum in a hospitality and catering school with a specialization in “art of the table”.